 At present time, such images can only be attained by means of high-performance computing and using specific ultrasound data acquisition devices.
 When combined, hardware and software have a huge impact potential for soft-tissue imaging, such as in breast cancer imaging.

 Nevertheless, and as is customary in medical imaging, the obtained images only provide the mean, or most likely, values of tissue at each pixel.
-Uncertainty quantification is an extremely expensive process, typically deemed as unfeasible for practical purposes.
+Uncertainty quantification is an extremely expensive process, typically deemed unfeasible for practical purposes.

 Revolutionary Development